FrancisCrickInstitute/its-github-guidance/README.md

 # its-github-guidance
-A place for best practice, hints and tips
+A place for best practice, hints and tips.
+Please feel free to contribute your own

 # Conventions
 For [Repo Naming](https://github.com/bcgov/BC-Policy-Framework-For-GitHub/blob/master/BC-Gov-Org-HowTo/Naming-Repos.md) use the `lowercase-and-dashes.git` pattern.
+R packages have their [own conventions](http://r-pkgs.had.co.nz/package.html) and do not permit dashes.
+Convention is to use one repo per package and use the same name.
+CamelCase is popular.

 # Suggested practises
 * Use github.com as the master repo in most cases